The project developed from 2023 onward and is protected by BONO and international copyright laws.

 This project is designed as a starting point for ongoing collaboration between Amman and Corrêa, as well as Knudsen and artists that may be taken up in the future.
 Researching the constructs of individual, collective, migratory identities is planned to be part of the writing Corrêa does.
 Amman’s artwork and poetry will be used in an eventual publication (book/essay) and video/documentary.
 The Landscape Memories and Eros are focused on Nordic values of sustainability, cultural exchange, and making the Nordics an attractive example of the emerging need for cultural values of human activity by looking at the driving force that creates life itself.
 Therefore, the project bridges multiple territories and landscapes in the pursuit of exposing the intelligence behind the diminishing biodiversity on the planet, with the aim of looking at how to let nature take its course.
 With this knowledge, the demands to heal and regrow a healthy ecology and economy reside not in typified power structures but in the intuitive, creative process.

 Corrêa was inspired by several creatives such as Nordic painter and sculptor, Alfredo Emil Andersen, who moved to Brazil and married an indigenous woman.
 While recognized in Curitiba, Brazil, much of his work remains to be investigated in Norway.
 This curiosity spurred Amman and Corrêa to explore the meaning-making of fulfilling dreams and creating life as breathed through new landscapes, that uncover memories, and ignite imagination.
-Corrêa will site specific theories in Norwegian art history, such as the indication of pattern recognition in Norwegian art and craftwork, particularly in their objects, such as in Rosemaler.
+Corrêa will site specific theories in Norwegian art history, such as the indication of pattern recognition in Norwegian art and craft-work, particularly in their objects, such as in Rosemaler.
 Rosemaler is a form of decorative art, often presented on cups, chairs, and details of cultural artifacts of Norway.
 The closeness with nature Norwegian people feel is a theory tied to symbology such as Rosemaler.
 Amman will work with Corrêa to explore the driving force in Andersen’s pursuit of a better life, as well to recover an understanding relationship with an Indigenous woman, who can be considered as having a higher value to nature than society.
-Amman’s work reflects this deep value for nature based on her upbringing in a rural area, surrounded by forest, prarie, and nuclear generating station which exposed her to philosophy and physics at an early age.
+Amman’s work reflects this deep value for nature based on her upbringing in a rural area, surrounded by forest, prairie, and nuclear generating station which exposed her to philosophy and physics at an early age.
 Peter Knuden’s ties between Norway and Brazil run concurrent with Amman and Corrêa, due to his multiple journeys to Brazil for jazz composition.

 Landscape, memory, and eros [10] deeply connect to Amman’s artworks based on living with synesthesia.
 Her value of humanity and nature over societal constructs described in modern and postmodernist texts has created a multidisciplinary practice involving images, installations, paintings, poetry, textiles, performances using deeply sensual textures, pigments, materials and forms to evoke personal memories within the viewer.
 Tracing her auto-ethnography through her ancestral roots in the Nordics, Italy, and the Americas, led to learning histories in biology, engineering, social and political sciences, including cultural and earthly resources and the ethics of commodity exchange.
 Her research projects studying water, geology, AI, imaging technology are used to create installations on beauty, taboo, violence, resources, and are centered on making a shift to viewing nature as something to revere instead of dominate.
 She collaborated with musicians to produce scenographic videos for musical performances, video performances to evoke the spiritual, nonverbal, abstract relationships between humans and nature.
 Amman’s value for the human relationship with nature reaches through contemporary concepts of epigenetic and Technocratic Primitivism, French-Expressionism and Germanic-Billdung, through ancient mystic, esoteric and indigenous knowledge.
 The body as a vessel of memory looks into the ways the landscape cultivates spiritual connection through visuals, installations, and the influence of sound and color on the nervous system.
 For Amman, her heart is involved.
 In a Canonical Chinese Medicine perspective of five-element theory, the heart is what creates the mind.
 This perspective has resonated as true through Amman’s entire being.
 She offers, this perspective is why most canons in professional art and academia are not used, for it the vulnerability serves some kind of use.
 Instead of an aim, her motive is to inspire deep reflection, reevaluation, care, understanding, and acceptance.
 For those who do not work to expose the heart, do not, because they dare not to die or go crazy, so, instead they pretend to love.
 The act of altruism serves as a performance, which ends up being complicit in the systemic usages of art.
 Her theory, is that society encourages others to think about themselves so much because of an interpretative nihilistic belief of the individual as the start and finish, or solely responsible character for their life.
 In reality, humans are relational, and therefore must always check ideas in context of reality.
 For Amman, to know one’s heart, means to openly share one’s mind with all the risks that choice entails.